Menu

 Directions

-1. Put meat in freezer on baking tray 45 minutes to 1 hour.
+1. Chill veal and pork in freezer for 45–60 minutes.
 This will help the meat to grind better.

-2. Grind all ingredients together and stuff in casings.
+3. Grind the mixture together and stuff it into casings.

-3. Refrigerate 2 to 3 hours before cooking.
+4. Refrigerate sausages for 2–3 hours before cooking.

 Notes

-Use fresh sausages within 3 days or weißwurst will keep in freezer, individually wrapped, 2-3 months.
+• Use fresh sausages within three days or weißwurst will keep in freezer, individually wrapped, for two to three months.